santiago046/mh2-gxttool/README.md

 # Manhunt 2 GXT Tool

 This is a Python CLI program that can pack and unpack GXT files from Manhunt 2.
-Currently, it supports the PSP and PS2 versions.
+Currently, it supports the PSP, PS2 and PC versions.

 The tool is based on the [GXT](https://github.com/Sor3nt/manhunt-toolkit/blob/5c3b56d237b0ead7f1ce633a5c22cf6996f77c57/Application/App/Service/Archive/Gxt.php) implementation from [Manhunt Toolkit](https://github.com/Sor3nt/manhunt-toolkit) by Sor3nt.